 I insured and registered the car.
 A few days later, they called me and said to return to the dealership to discuss the financing.
 Upon my arrival, I was rudely greeted by the sales manager.
 So I responded back and he did not like what I had to say about the deceptive sales practices and this dealership was a scam outfit.
 I did this in a very loud fashion so all the customers in the showroom could hear me and most of them walked out.
 Because of this, he said to give his car back.
 So I reminded him I had a signed contract so that makes it my car.

 Next, I was to meet with Bob, the finance manager.
 Upon entering his office, he explained that they could not do the original deal.
 But said he got me approved with some lender in Oregon.
 After hearing the new terms, I told Bob that this is extortion and I feel like I'm being screwed.
 After much discussion, I was told that I also needed $500.00 more down.
 The new terms were now $301.00 per month at 30 % interest and 39 months.
 At that time, I promptly told him to stick the car in where the sun doesn't shine and told him to return my 97 Tahoe.

 Upon inspection, I found the driver's door panel and side mirror were missing.
 They located the parts and re-installed them.
 But my door panel is still loose.
 Being so pissed off, I thought it would be a good idea to leave before I went to jail for kicking someone's **.
 This dealership needs to be shutdown and fined for predatory lending practices, deception and flat out lies.
 They did the same thing to my brother Joe, 3 days before me.

-Idaho Internet Auto Rent & Sales Company Profile
+Idaho Internet Auto Rent & Sales Company Information

 - Company Name: